shirblc/img-processing-api/README.md

 **Query Parameters:**

 - name (string) - The name of the image to resize.
 The full size image with the given name needs to be in the `src/assets/full` folder before making the request.
-- height (number) - Optional.
+- height (number) - Optional, defaults to 200.
 The height of the resized output image.
-- width (number) - Optional.
+- width (number) - Optional, defaults to 200.
 The width of the resized output image.

 **Response:** The endpoint returns the resized image file with the given sizes.